Chronic Obstructive Pulmonary Disease (COPD) is a group of progressive lung diseases that can significantly impact an individual’s quality of life.

 What is the Worst Weather for COPD?

-Maintain cleanliness: Vacuum and dust regularly to reduce allergens like dust mites, pet dander, and pollen. - Use air purifiers: Air purifiers with HEPA filters can help remove allergens and pollutants from the indoor air.
+- Use air purifiers: Air purifiers equipped with HEPA filters can effectively remove allergens and pollutants from the air.

 Should I Move to a Better Climate for COPD?